 What’s Unique About The Protocol?

-This blockchain uses innovative techniques to realize its purpose as a next-generation platform for Dapps.
+This blockchain uses innovative techniques to realise its purpose as a next-generation platform for Dapps.
 To achieve this, it addresses some of the most pressing and prevalent issues with blockchain networks.

-It is exceptionally fast when compared to competitor networks, with processing speeds of 100,000 transactions per second.
-And it finalizes transactions almost instantly, largely due to a mindblowing one-second block cadence.
+It is exceptionally fast compared to competitor networks, with processing speeds of 100,000 transactions per second.
+And it finalises transactions almost instantly, largely due to a mindblowing one-second block cadence.

-Not only is it extremely fast, but it can achieve transaction fees that are 10,000 times lower than comparable networks like Etherum.
+It is extremely fast and can achieve transaction fees 10,000 times lower than comparable networks like Ethereum.
 This makes the cost of using NEAR essentially insignificant.

-Although its technical advantages are by far its biggest attraction for investors, this blockchain network also aims to remain usable and accessible to people with little to no blockchain knowledge.
+Although its technical advantages are the biggest attraction for investors, this blockchain network also aims to remain usable and accessible to people with little blockchain knowledge.
 It achieves this through a process called Common Sense Onboarding.
 This process allows regular users to access Dapps built on it with a familiar registration flow to the one they’ve used on the general network.

-With such a seamless operational model, developers can reach out to a wider audience while also eliminating ambiguity for users who are already accustomed to using Dapps on the platform.
+With such a seamless operational model, developers can reach a wider audience while eliminating ambiguity for users already accustomed to using Dapps on the platform.
 NEAR provides developers with a wide variety of modular components that assist them with fast-tracking their network development.

 This includes the development of non-fungible tokens (NFTs), faucets, token contracts, and guest books, amongst others.
 This helps them to boost their project contribution and progress efficiently.